CiaccoDavide/BackgroundPage/docs/README.md

 Display an html page as your desktop background (over the icons, behind any window)

-> ⚠  For now only the source code for Qt Creator is avaiable.
+> ⚠  Right now only the source code for Qt Creator is avaiable.
 >
 > ⚠  I still have to deploy a standalone build!